draashishjani/face-recognition-with-liveliness/README.md

-#  Face Detection And Recognition
+#  Face Recognition with Liveliness

 The Software module is designed and developed to be applied for Real time mode of detection and recognition of face for example in door bell/door lock access using deep learning and OpenCV together (with scikit-learn libraries)